MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A network of organizations, resources, activities, and processes that collaboratively design, produce, distribute, and deliver goods or services, ensuring efficient flow from suppliers to customers while minimizing costs and maximizing customer satisfaction.

+### Supply chain visibility

+Supply chain visibility is the ability to monitor and track the movement of products, components, and information throughout the supply chain.
+In Dynamics 365, achieving supply chain visibility enhances decision-making by providing real-time insights into inventory levels, order status, and production progress.

 ## T

 ### Tax codes and rates